-Do you know what they know about you, and how they’re using it to identify you?
+Do you know what personal information providers like Google services know about you, and how they’re using your sensitive data to identify you?

-Remember the TV series Person of Interest, where people were being tracked by an AI program that assigned them each a number?
-The program displayed live video of street scenes with people going about their business in the normal way, completely unaware that from the program’s point of view, they had numbers emblazoned across them like labels.
-Although in the series, the AI was originally created with good intent, it still seemed creepy.
-And, of course, eventually bad guys got hold of it and loosed havoc on the world.
+Remember the TV series Person of Interest, where people were being tracked by an artificial intelligence program that assigned them each a number?
+The information technology program displayed live video of street scenes with people going about their business in the normal way, completely unaware that from the program’s point of view, each person was merely a data subject with a number emblazoned across them like labels.
+Although in the series, the artificial intelligence was originally created with good intent, it still seemed creepy.
+And, of course, eventually bad guys got unauthorized access and wreaked havoc on the world.

 Here’s what really knocked the guinea pig off his wheel: One of the tracking servers had issued him a 19-digit identifier number—Manjoo thinks of it “as a prisoner tag”—which was shared with nearly a dozen other trackers and advertisers, and used by eight different sites.

 I’m not saying behavioral biometrics don’t have a place in digital identity verification (IDV).
-But the problem with how they’re currently being used in many cases is that I, as a consumer, am completely unaware this data construct purporting to represent my identity exists.
-There’s no transparency because I don’t even know I have a 19-digital identifier number.
+But the problem with how they’re currently being used in many cases is that I, as a consumer, am completely unaware of how my personal data is being constructed to represent my identity.
+There’s no transparency or capability of protection because I don’t even know I have a 19-digital identifier number.
 Nor do I have any reason to trust the issuing organization.
 (In fact, I don’t even know who they are.)
-There’s no control because I certainly am not being given the choice of whether or not to provide this number and the data behind it to web sites and vendors.
+There’s no control because I certainly am not being given the choice of whether or not to provide this number and the personal data behind it to web sites and vendors.

 Compare that to Mitek’s Mobile Verify® solution, where consumers submit a snapshot of a government-issued ID along with a selfie for facial biometric comparison and other AI checks.
 This is taking something consumers know they have, and giving them the choice of submitting it or not to a particular requestor.